 After Dad retired, I remember very vividly that when he visited us,

 he wouldn't wear a watch.
-He'd say he was on retirement time, and he obviously relished the freedom.
+He'd say he was on “retirement time”, and he obviously relished the freedom.
 Traveling all over the country in their 33' RV, brought him great joy.
 He especially loved visiting the National Parks, and taking photographs along the way.
 My parent’s trips to Alaska, Hawaii and Europe were opportunities to absorb the sights, learn about the culture, enjoy the food and know the people.

 Dad was very proud of his service in the Air Corp during World War II and loved flying.
 For his birthday a few years ago, I arranged for him to fly on the same type of bi-plane he had trained on.
 He said it was as if he went back in time.
 I could see the joy that flying had brought him whenever he talked about it.
 If you have watched the video on You- Tube about his first flight, you can see and hear the excitement he felt about flying.